yangwangmadrid/mbfo/README.md

 ```
 Frag = 10, 3:5 9 8/1
 ```
+This example means that seven atoms, 1, 3, 4, 5, 8, 9 and 10, are defined as fragment A while the rest of atoms are defined as fragment B.

 Then, we run mbfo using the following command under the working directory:
 ```